ONE TANK TRIP: SEVIERVILLE, TENNESSEE

 Snap a Selfie With Dolly Parton

-For the quintessential Sevierville experience, visit Dolly Parton…or, at least, the statue of her that was unveiled 30 years ago and in that time has attracted millions of visitors from all over the world.
+For the quintessential Sevierville experience, visit Dolly Parton…or, at least, the statue of her that was unveiled in 1987.
+Since then it has attracted millions of visitors from all over the world.
 Head to the bronze statue of Dolly Parton—the most honored female country performer of all time!—on the Sevier County Courthouse lawn.
 This tribute to the superstar by her hometown community is the perfect place to snap a picture since it’s the only place on earth you’re guaranteed to get close to the living legend.

 Hike The Great Smoky Mountains National Park

-Sevierville is located in the foothills of America’s most visited national park.
-There’s no admission to visit the Great Smoky Mountains National Park, which is known for its diversity of plant and animal life, mountainous beauty, and historic Southern Appalachian mountain culture.
+Sevierville is located in the foothills of America’s most visited national park, which has no entrance fee.
+The Great Smoky Mountains are also known for their diversity of plant and animal life, mountainous beauty, and historic Southern Appalachian mountain culture.
 Hiking is one popular way to explore this natural treasure for free.
 Choose a trail that suits your interests and endurance.
 Several hikes lead to waterfalls, including the Laurel Falls trail, the park’s longest paved trail for a total 2.6 miles round-trip.
 You can even set foot on the famed Appalachian Trail that threads 70 miles through the park; a two-mile stretch is accessible near the Newfound Gap parking lot.
 Some other popular hiking trails include Charlies Bunion, an eight-mile trek along the Appalachian Trail that boasts gorgeous mountain views; Alum Cave Bluffs, a five-mile route that crosses log bridges and climbs up Peregrine Peak to just below the summit of Mt.
 Le Conte; Rainbow Falls, a 2.7-mile path to an 80-foot waterfall named for what can be seen in its mist; and Chimney Tops, a steep four-mile hike up to an impressive lookout point.

 Drive Cades Cove